cloudnoize/CodeAnalysis/MicroLock.md

 Finally, sone action, let's see

- - `static_assert(MaxSpins + MaxYields < (unsigned)-1, "overflow")` assert if the result of MaxSpins + MaxYields  is bigger than unsigned can hold, in case it is `MaxSpins + MaxYields` will be promoted to , comparing it to the biggest value an unsigned can hold (which is the pattern of all bits )
+ - `static_assert(MaxSpins + MaxYields < (unsigned)-1, "overflow")` assert if the result of MaxSpins + MaxYields  is bigger than unsigned can hold, in case it is `MaxSpins + MaxYields` will be promoted to a bigger type than 32bits unsigned, the cast to `(unsigned)-1` results in a all 1 bit pattern i.e. the biggest uns

 > Written with [StackEdit](https://stackedit.io/).